teampetfriends/moongchi-picker/README.md

 #### Step 3.
 Enable databinding

-Add it in your root module.gradle:
+Add it in your module.gradle:

 ```gradle